 8. Sogang University

-Why it stands out: Sogang Business School (SBS) is AACSB-accredited and built around its GLEE values (Globalization, Leadership, Excellence, and Ethics), making it a strong option for students seeking globally minded business training in Seoul.
+Why it stands out: Sogang Business School (SBS) is AACSB-accredited and built around its GLEE values: Globalization, Leadership, Excellence, and Ethics.
+This makes it a strong option for students seeking globally minded business training in Seoul.

-Sogang Business School (SBS) is the business school of Sogang University, a prestigious private research university in South Korea.
-The AACSB-accredited school offers well-structured educational programs and renowned faculty members, and is dedicated to training future business leaders who can create solutions to complicated issues within business organizations.
-Guided by its core values Globalization, Leadership, Excellence, and Ethics (GLEE), SBS provides undergraduate, master’s, and Ph.D. programs designed to produce graduates with strong knowledge of business functions and operations, with coursework spanning Accounting, Human Resource & Organization Management/Strategy, Finance, LSOM, Marketing, International Business, MIS, Management Science, and Insurance, alongside MBA and non-degree options.
-SBS and the wider university also support students through scholarships and international-student admission awards, with some tuition reductions tied to Korean and/or English proficiency.
+Sogang Business School (SBS) is the business school of Sogang University, a private Jesuit university in South Korea.
+The AACSB-accredited school is guided by the values of Globalization, Leadership, Excellence, and Ethics (GLEE), and provides undergraduate, graduate, MBA, and doctoral education designed to prepare graduates with strong knowledge of business functions and operations.
+Its coursework and research areas span fields such as Accounting, Human Resource and Organization Management, Strategy, Finance, LSOM, Marketing, International Business, MIS, Management Science, and Insurance, alongside MBA and non-degree options.

 9. Chung-Ang University

-Why it stands out: Chung-Ang University Business School offers a strong mix of globally oriented pathways and flexible formats, especially through its CAU-Global MBA options and an evening/weekend CAU-Leader MBA for working professionals.
+Why it stands out: Chung-Ang University Business School offers a strong mix of globally oriented pathways and flexible formats, especially through its CAU-Global MBA options and CAU-Leader MBA for working professionals.

-Chung-Ang University Business School (CBS), established in 1995, positions itself as a national leader in business education with a mission to nurture global leaders with intellectual foundation and social responsibility.
-CBS runs both undergraduate and graduate programs, including a bachelor’s degree in Business Administration with concentrations in Business Administration and Global Finance, plus graduate MS/Ph.D. degree programs in Business Administration.
-The school also offers MBA programs and non-degree executive programs: CAU-Global MBA focuses on developing global competency through multiple tracks (including CAU-Fudan pathways and finance-focused options), while the CAU-Leader MBA is designed for part-time students with evening/weekend scheduling and concentration areas such as Marketing Communication, Financial Information and Asset Management, and General Management.
+Chung-Ang University Business School (CBS) positions itself as a national leader in business education with a mission to nurture global leaders with intellectual foundation and social responsibility.
+CBS runs undergraduate and graduate programs, including a bachelor’s degree in Business Administration with concentrations in Business Administration and Global Finance, plus MS and Ph.D. degree programs in Business Administration.
+The school also offers MBA and non-degree executive programs, including CAU-Global MBA, CAU-Leader MBA, and Sustainable Management MBA.
+CAU-Global MBA includes globally focused tracks, while CAU-Leader MBA is designed for part-time students through evening and weekend scheduling, with concentration areas such as Marketing Communication, Media and Entertainment, Financial Information and Asset Management, and General Management.

 It’s a strong option for students who want a finance-forward undergraduate route, research-based graduate study, or an MBA format that can fit around a full-time job.